 - 66% of staff say they are already an advocate for their business – that’s a lot of potential to harness.

-- Every month $255m is spent on influencer marketing – be smart about the budget you have and invest internally first.
+- The influencer marketing industry reached $16.4B in 2022 – be smart about the budget you have and invest internally first.

 Be aware of the different types of micro-influencers you can look to identify: